docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.rst

 The family groups and :ref:`Font objects <fontobject>` in the group are sorted according to the setting in the Character Panel dropdown "Show Font Names in English".
 If set to true, the :ref:`familyName<FontObject.familyName>` and :ref:`styleName<FontObject.styleName>` property is used, otherwise the :ref:`nativeFamilyName<FontObject.nativeFamilyName>` and :ref:`nativeStyleName<FontObject.nativeStyleName>` property is used.

-:ref:`fontobject` for which ``Font.isSubstitute`` returns true are always sorted to the end as individual family groups.
+:ref:`fontobject` for which :ref:`FontObject.isSubstitute` returns true are always sorted to the end as individual family groups.

 **Type**